togakangaroo/thee/README.md

 # More Uses

-`thee` is not just for wrapping functions!
+`thee` is not just for wrapping functions.
 You can use it to wrap whole objects, which will return a new object with the same properties but wrapped methods.

 Instead of